oceanprotocol/ocean.py/READMEs/c2d-flow.md

 ## 3. Alice publishes algorithm

 For this step, there are some prerequisites needed.
 If you want to replace the sample algorithm with an algorithm of your choosing, you will need to do some dependency management.
-You can use one of the standard [OCEAN algo_dockers images](https://github.com/oceanprotocol/algo_dockers) or publish a custom docker image.
+You can use one of the standard [Ocean algo_dockers images](https://github.com/oceanprotocol/algo_dockers) or publish a custom docker image.
 Use the image name and tag in the `container` part of the algorithm metadata.
 This docker image needs to have basic support for dependency installation e.g. in the case of Python, OS-level library installations, pip installations etc.
 Take a look at the [Ocean tutorials](https://docs.oceanprotocol.com/tutorials/compute-to-data-algorithms/) to learn more about docker image publishing.